quantumjim/Quantum-Computation-course-Basel/README.md

 ## Lectures

 The course consists of the following set of lectures.
 We will aim to do slightly more than one per week.
-All lectures will be given in person (14:15, [Seminarzimmer 4.1](https://vorlesungsverzeichnis.unibas.ch/ajax/room.cfm?id=8210)), but [video versions](https://www.youtube.com/playlist?list=PLaU1vYImkPDxyqJ6zHAs8W92fYKsfXsV-) of many lectures are available also.
+All lectures will be given in person (14:15, Physik, Alter Hörsaal 2, 1.22), but [video versions](https://www.youtube.com/playlist?list=PLaU1vYImkPDxyqJ6zHAs8W92fYKsfXsV-) of many lectures are available also.
 For those, links to the pertinent parts of the Qiskit textbook can be found in the video descriptions. **Let me know if any link doesn't work!**

 * 16/09: [The Atoms of Computation and What is Quantum](https://youtu.be/myzcjukQUFc)
 * 23/09: [Representing Single Qubit States and Gates](https://www.youtube.com/watch?v=GdRt8vO9xY8)